Dodgers vs. Yankees Player Props Betting Odds

-Player prop bet odds for Freddie Freeman, Aaron Judge and others are listed when the Los Angeles Dodgers host the New York Yankees at Dodger Stadium on Saturday at 7:15 PM ET.
+You can find player prop bet odds for Freddie Freeman, Aaron Judge and others on the Los Angeles Dodgers and New York Yankees ahead of their matchup at 7:10 PM ET on Sunday at Dodger Stadium.

 Bet on this matchup or its props with DraftKings!